Service Accounts

 Bound claims are used to verify the JSON Web Token (JWT) that is issued by the Identity Provider against the service account upon login.
 Some common claims are aud, sub, namespace_path, job_id, etc., depending on the Identity Provider.

-What is the difference between a service account and a user account?
+What is the difference between OIDC and client credentials authentication?

 Should I just give my service account an owner role?